activeadmin/activeadmin/README.md

 ## Want to contribute?

+This project exists thanks to all the people who contribute, so thank you!

 The [contributing guide][contributing]
 is a good place to start.
 If you have questions, feel free to ask.